iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Installation ==

+Either install through admin panel (this is the eaiest way), or:

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-glossary.zip` to the `/wp-content/plugins/` directory
+2. Unzip the archive
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 If you create your own single template for glossary terms, don't forget to remove the reference filter.